donmanova/aws-bootcamp-cruddur-2023/journal/week1.md

 The following tasks were given as Home work after the week 1 class

 ### Document the Notification Endpoint for the OpenAPI Document
-I followed te video tutorial and was able to build Notification Endpoint using the OpenAPI Document provided.
+I followed the video tutorial and was able to build Notification Endpoint using the OpenAPI Document provided.

 ![Open- API](assets/open-api.png)